 Morgan Silver Dollar Value Guide

-A Morgan Silver Dollar is worth at minimum $56.46 in any condition β€” that’s the silver melt value based on its 0.77344 troy ounces of pure silver at today’s spot price.
+A Morgan Silver Dollar is worth at minimum 59.66 in any condition β€” that’s the silver melt value based on its 0.77344 troy ounces of pure silver at today’s spot price.
 Most circulated common-date Morgans trade at melt plus a modest collector premium.
-Rare key dates in top grades can reach six figures or more.
-The exact value depends on three factors: the coin’s date and mint mark, its grade, and the current silver spot price.
+Rare key dates in top grades can reach six figures.
+The exact value depends on three factors: date and mint mark, grade, and the current silver spot price.

 Based on 0.77344 troy oz of pure silver at today’s spot price.
 This is the floor value for any Morgan Dollar, regardless of date or condition.

 Use the value tables below to find your specific date and mint mark, then factor in condition using the grading guide.
-If you want to calculate the melt value of other silver coins, use our silver coin melt value calculator.
+To calculate the melt value of other silver coins, use our silver coin melt value calculator.

 What Is the Morgan Silver Dollar?